sobolevn/git-secret/man/man1/git-secret-tell.1.md

 ## DESCRIPTION
-`git-secret tell` receives one or more email addresses as an input, searches for the `gpg`-key in the `gpg` `homedir` by these emails, then imports the corresponding public key into `git-secret`'s inner keychain.
+`git-secret tell` - accepts one or more email addresses as an input, searches for the public key for that email in the current users `gnupg` keyring, then imports the corresponding public key into your `git-secret` repo's keychain.

-From this moment this person can encrypt new files with the keyring which contains their key, but they cannot decrypt the old files, which were already encrypted without their key.
+This lets the specified user encrypt new files, but will not immediately be able to decrypt existing files, which were encrypted without their key.
-The files should be re-encrypted with the new keyring by someone who has the unencrypted files.
+Files should be re-encrypted with the new keyring by someone who already has access in order for the new user to be able to decrypt the files.

-Because `git-secret tell` works with only email addresses, it will exit with an error if you have multiple keys in your keychain with specified email addresses, or if one of the specified emails is already associated with a key in the `git-secret` keychain.
+`git-secret tell` works only with email addresses, and will exit with an error if you have multiple keys in your keychain with specified email addresses, or if one of the specified emails is already associated with a key in the `git-secret` keychain.

-Versions of `git-secret tell` after `0.3.2` will warn about keys that are expired, revoked, or otherwise invalid, and also if multiple keys are found for a single email address.
+Versions of `git-secret tell` after `0.3.2` will warn about keys that are expired, revoked, or otherwise invalid, and also warns if multiple keys are found for a single email address.

 **Do not manually import secret keys into `git-secret`**.
 It won't work with imported secret keys anyway.

 ## OPTIONS

-    -m  - takes your current `git config user.email` as an identifier for the key.
+    -m  - uses your current `git config user.email` setting as an identifier for the key.
-    -d  - specifies `--homedir` option for the `gpg`, basically use this option if your store your keys in a custom location.
+    -d  - specifies `--homedir` option for `gpg`, basically use this option if your store your keys in a custom location.
     -h  - shows help.